-2019 summer peak demand forecast
+2020 summer peak demand forecast

-This summer, under typical weather conditions, electricity demand is forecasted to peak at 25,323 megawatts (MW).
-Extreme summer weather, such as an extended heat wave, could push demand up to 27,212 MW.
+This summer, under typical weather conditions, electricity demand is forecasted to peak at 25,125 megawatts (MW).
+Extreme summer weather, such as an extended heat wave, could push demand up to 27,084 MW.

-These forecasts incorporate the demand-reducing effects of about 2,900 MW of energy efficiency measures, an additional 200 MW reduction from 2018.
+These forecasts incorporate the demand-reducing effects of more than 3,300 MW of energy efficiency measures, an additional 400 MW reduction from 2019.
 This decrease is made up of resources that are designed to save electricity across many hours, but cannot change the amount saved in response to instructions from system operators.
-Examples include energy-efficiency measures, such as the use of energy-efficient appliances and lighting, and advanced cooling and heating technologies.
+Examples include the use of energy-efficient appliances and lighting, and advanced cooling and heating technologies.

-The forecasts also include a reduction of more than 700 MW during the peak hour that can be expected from the region's behind-the-meter solar photovoltaic (PV) installations, an additional 100 MW reduction from last year.
+The forecasts also include a reduction of nearly 800 MW during the peak hour that can be expected from the region's behind-the-meter solar photovoltaic (PV) installations.
 Though New England has more than 3,000 MW of solar PV installed, these systems produce their highest output in the early afternoon hours.
 The increase of solar power in New England has, in effect, pushed the peak hour of grid demand later in the day, when the sun is lower in the sky and production from solar PV systems is also lower.
 Rather than peaking during the mid-afternoon, as was customary in the summer before PV installations became more widespread, demand for grid power now peaks in the early evening hours.

-More than 32,000 MW of capacity is expected to be available to meet New England consumer demand for electricity.
+More than 33,000 MW of capacity is expected to be available to meet New England consumer demand for electricity.
 ISO New England employs a variety of resources to meet demand: generators that produce electricity, using fuels such as natural gas, nuclear, oil, coal, hydro, biomass, and wind; demand-response resources that reduce their energy use; and power imported into New England from New York and Canada.

-Last summer, demand for electricity peaked on August 29, 2018, at 25,899 MW - the region's highest peak in five years.
+Last summer's demand peak was 24,004 MW and occurred on July 30, 2019.
 The all-time record for peak demand was set on August 2, 2006, when demand reached 28,130 MW after a prolonged heat wave.
 In New England, consumer demand for electricity is highest during the summer because of air conditioning use.